Kong, The Beautiful CLI Framework

 - Branching off positional arguments

-- Define arguments with slices, maps and pointers
+- Argument definitions with slices, maps and pointers

 - Help customisation at a granular level

-For example, the xair-cli package represents an 18 channel digital rack mixer composed of 18 input strips, 6 aux buses and a tonne of different control types (EQ, effects, gain sliders etc).
-When we look at the OSC spec we see addresses such as:
+For example, the xair-cli package models an 18-channel rack mixer consisting of 18 input strips, 6 auxiliary buses, a Main L/R bus and a wide variety of control types such as EQ, effects, and gain sliders.
+When we look at the OSC spec we see addresses such as /ch/01/mix/01/level and /bus/1/eq/1/f.

 The pattern here is: